computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/siena/index.md

   students.

-- The Software Development major is very early in its existence, but so far it has generated minimal new interest, but many current students have switched back and forth between the two majors.
+- The Software Development major is very early in its existence, but so far it has generated minimal new interest.
+However, many current students have switched back and forth between the two majors.
 They naturally and conveniently share most early requirements, allowing students to choose late in their careers which major to complete.